lmarques6/react-navigation/README.md

 [![Code Coverage][coverage-badge]][coverage]
 [![MIT License][license-badge]][license]

-Routing and navigation for your React Native apps.
+Routing and navigation for your React Native apps!

 Documentation can be found at [reactnavigation.org](https://reactnavigation.org/).